-There is no better desert in this world than Nahm’s coconut cake.
-In business terms, it is the ultimate definition off innovative differentiation.
+There is no better dessert in this world than Nahm’s coconut cake.
+In business terms, it is the ultimate definition of innovative differentiation.

 2. The Skills of Producing the Product / Service Must be Teachable

 So can pure innovative uniqueness be scaled?
-This is a very hard question and ultimately it depends how you define innovative uniqueness.
-There are organizations like have created beautiful and unique innovation and have scaled.
+This is a very hard question and ultimately it depends on how you define innovative uniqueness.
+There are organizations that have created beautiful and unique innovations and have scaled.
 Apple, Tesla, BMW, Omega, and Gucci are just a few examples.
-Bringing it back to the food industry, there are several examples of “artists” creating scale, such as Jose Garces right here in my home town of Philadelphia.
+Bringing it back to the food industry, there are several examples of “artists” creating scale, such as Jose Garces right here in my hometown of Philadelphia.

 In the case of Monet, there was only Monet, and he couldn’t teach other artists to paint like Monet.
 But food artists like Jose Garces can create a recipe and then teach others how to make the same dish in other restaurants.
 The learning point is that this is similar to Apple design teams creating the iPhone and that having others manufacture it.
 Ultimately, if you can teach others to reproduce the genius, then it is scalable.